 Glenfinnan Viaduct

-It was in Scotland's capital city that JK Rowling started to plot the adventures of Harry and his pals.
+It was in Scotland's capital city that J.K.
+Rowling started to plot the adventures of Harry and his pals.
 With cobbled streets, winding alleys and medieval architecture, the city certainly has a few things in common with the settings from the books and films.
 She wrote the early chapters in various cafés around the city's Old Town, before coming back to finish off the series from a peaceful suite in The Balmoral Hotel, away from all disruptions.

 Edinburgh